audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     non-seekable PCM audio files, such as GSM610.

-  * Fixed bug that was causing the samples to shift off-screen horizonally when zoomed in very far and the track had a time-shift offset.
+  * Fixed bug that was causing the samples to shift off-screen horizontally when zoomed in very far and the track had a time-shift offset.

   * Fixed bugs in the new resampler that added noise to resampled